xamidev/xamidev.github.io/README.md

 - More tutorials for people that want to do small projects
 - Better visual effects, and overall style
 - A better homepage, this one is a bit raw
+- Mobile responsiveness
+- Better links to other pages (those ones are raw)

 ### What I learned (for now)